Ireland men's national basketball team: History

 In February 2010, during the Irish financial crisis, Basketball Ireland announced that it was €1.2m in debt and was deactivating its senior international squads to cut costs.
 In December 2015, the team was reactivated for 2016.

 In December 2015, it was announced that Ireland would play at the 2016 FIBA European Championship for Small Countries.
 The team finished in the fourth position overall.

 Ireland played in the 2018 FIBA European Championship for Small Countries, held in San Marino from 26 June to 1 July.
 Ireland finished (1–1) in group play, losing to Malta then defeating Andorra.
 In the semi-finals Ireland lost to Norway, sending the team to the bronze medal match where they defeated Gibraltar to finish in third place.

 Three years later, Ireland hosted the 2021 FIBA European Championship for Small Countries in Dublin.
 The national team would go undefeated during the tournament at (4–0), to capture their second title at the competition all time.

+After Ireland's 2021 European Championship for Small Countries triumph, they entered EuroBasket 2025 Pre-Qualifying, where they earned a victory in their first match away to Cyprus 73–81.
+Although following the win, Ireland would go (3–6) during the rest of their pre-qualifying campaign, to eventually be eliminated.

+Ireland then put their focus into the 2027 FIBA World Cup European Pre-Qualifiers.
+However, they began their campaign with two demoralising losses, before sweeping their doubleheader in November 2024, against Azerbaijan and Kosovo.
+Ultimately, a heavy defeat at the hands of Switzerland 85–54 in February 2025, ended Ireland's hopes of progressing to the next round.